mmacphe/Global_Change_Biomes/README.md

 # Global Change Biomes

-This respository includes instructions for building Figure 2 included in our manuscript "Predicting Bird Distributions Under Global Change" (MacPherson et al. 2021; link to be added soon).
+This respository includes instructions for building Figure 1 included in our manuscript "An introduction to predictive distribution modelling for conservation to welcome novel perspectives" (MacPherson et al. 2021; link to be added soon).

 ## If using this figure, please cite MacPherson et al. 2021.